dTelecom/.github/profile/README.md

-# dTelecom - Decentralized Real-Time Communication with AI, Built on Solana
+# dTelecom - Decentralized Real-Time Communication with AI

 dTelecom is a decentralized real-time communication network that enables developers to integrate voice, video, and chat into apps with low latency and AI-powered features.
 Built on Solana and leveraging a DePIN architecture, it offers secure, scalable, and censorship-resistant communication without centralized servers or intermediaries.
 Solana's high-speed and low-cost infrastructure makes it the ideal foundation for delivering real-time experiences at global scale.